Notes on the Geography of The United Kingdom: Glasgow Core

-Like many, many of the buildings ahead of us, this was originally a warehouse, almost certainly in the obsolete sense of a fine shop and not in the modern sense of a wholesaler's storage building.
+Like many, many of the buildings ahead of us, this was originally a warehouse in the obsolete sense of a fine shop and not in the modern sense of a wholesaler's storage building.

-A more modest building by Thomson but still touched by the exotic, in this case "stumpy" columns on what's called the Egyptian Building.
+A more modest building by Thomson but still touched by the exotic or "stumpy" columns on what's called the Egyptian Building.
 It's on Sauchiehall Street about half a mile northwest of the station.
 Do you sense an attenuated Karnak?

 Glasgow's architects were not always so adventurous.
 The long-lived Horatio Bromhead, described in the Dictionary of Scottish Architects as "extremely conservative," produced this building in 1903 for the department store now called Frasers but at the time Stewart and McDonald.
 Willamson points to its "ponderous French details."
 And, yes, this is the building we noticed long ago at the corner of Buchanan and Argyle.

 Speaking of ponderous, what did William Vickers have in mind when he, the sculptor, put these Atlantes at the doorway?
 Cruel and unusual punishment, I'd say.

 Here's a lighter touch.
 The building on the right, from 1875, housed the offices of Teachers Whiskey.
 (The sign's been kept, but from 1991 to 2018 the building was part of Glasgow's Institute of Engineering and Technology.)
 The building on the left was the National Bank of Scotland, later the Royal Bank of Scotland.
 Notice the figures?

 Four figures were designed by Phyllis Archibald for the building.
 Yes, a female sculptor.
 These two are labelled Prudence and Adventure, and they do suggest those temperaments.